WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 The queries formed using these types can be broadly categorized into 2 operations

 1. **Fetching Raw Data** - Fetching individual records stored such as CSRs, ASRs, CARs etc, clients can define filter data and paginate.
-The structure of the query is given below.
+In SQL terminology this operation is analogous to  `SELECT id, channelType FROM task WHERE channelType='telephony'`

-2. **Aggregations** - Performing aggregation operations on fields of records with  support for group-bys, fitlering and pagination.
-The structure of the query is given below.
+2. **Aggregations** - Performing aggregation operations on fields of records with  support for group-bys, filtering and pagination.
+In SQL terminology this operation is analogous to `SELECT COUNT(id), MAX(totalDuration) FROM task WHERE channelType='telephony' GROUP BY teamId, siteId`

    The following sections define each type in detail.